IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 Much of the code is spent parsing for the details of the marble that was dropped and the user it was dropped into.

 When the event fires we first check to see if this marble actually moved owners, or if it was just picked up and dropped back down.
 If its owner has changed we go off to the `transfer_marble()` function.
 This function creates a JSON message with all the needed data and uses our websocket to send it with `ws.send()`.

+The last piece of the puzzle is how Marbles got the new status of our marble.
+Well marbles periodically checks on all the marbles and compares it to the last known state.
+If there is a difference it will broadcast the new marble state to all connected JS clients.
+The clients will receive this websocket message and redraw the marbles.

 Now you know the whole flow.
-The admin moved the marble, JS detected the drag/drop, client sends a websocket message, we receive the websocket message, sdk builds a proposal, peer endorses the proposal, sdk sends the proposal to the orderer, our peer commits the block, marbles node code gets new marble status, sends websocket message to client, and finally the client redraws the marble in its new home.
+The admin moved the marble, JS detected the drag/drop, client sends a websocket message, marbles receives the websocket message, sdk builds/sends a proposal, peer endorses the proposal, sdk sends the proposal for ordering, the orderer orders and sends a block to peer, our peer commits the block, marbles node code gets new marble status periodically, sends marble websocket message to client, and finally the client redraws the marble in its new home.

 That’s it!
-Hope you had fun trading marbles.
+Hope you had fun transfering marbles.

 ***